tentone/car-tracker-ionic/README.md

 # CarTracker
  - Mobile application to track car GPS position for SMS based trackers.
+ - Only works with Android due to native plugins compatibility.
  - Compatible with SMS based trackers, here a list of some known trackers.
     - AS5000 GPS Tracker